yml/sandbox/concurrency/README.md

 **req/s** with 3 clients running perf2.py

-* python: 277 req/s per `perf2.py` instances -- concurrency.py takes 188MB of RAM
+* python: 275 req/s per `perf2.py` instances -- concurrency.py takes 188MB of RAM
-* go (GOMAXPROCS=3): ~10581 req/s  per `perf2.py` instances -- concurrency.go takes 120MB of RAM
+* go (GOMAXPROCS=3): 12500 req/s  per `perf2.py` instances -- concurrency.go takes 120MB of RAM

 GO is faster than python this is fine and expected.
-What I find more disturbing is that it is easier to morph a synchronous program into its concurrent equivalent.
-The resulting piece of GO code is also more readable and easier to reason about.
+What I find more disturbing is how much easier it is to morph a synchronous program into its concurrent equivalent.
+In addition the resulting piece of GO code is also more readable and easier to reason about.
+Not all the problems require a concurrent solution but for the one that does GO has a lot to offer.